Executive summary

 The specifications are open, the reference code is permissively licensed, and the measurement favors no particular vendor, because charging rent on the standard would waste time the situation does not allow.
 Read the approach, measure once against it, and watch which dimension bounds you.
 If you can build a better measure, build it and say so.
 But do not wait for the window to make the decision for you.
 Use this time.
 It is the part of the work that does not come back.

 This executive brief is provided for informational purposes only and does not constitute legal, compliance, investment, or professional advice.
 AI Posture is a maturity-assertion framework, not a certification, audit, or compliance guarantee.
-Organizations self-assess and self-assert; the framework defines an evidence standard, not a grader.
+Organizations self-assess and self-assert.
+The framework defines an evidence standard, not a grader.
 The specification at https://aiposture.org/ is authoritative. © 2026 PAICE.work PBC.
-Specification licensed CC BY 4.0; reference code MIT.